top of page

 What Are Active Ingredients?

-1. Alpha-Hydroxy Acids are great for exfoliating the skin.
+AHA is great for exfoliating the skin.

 Exfoliating is a great way to enhance skin tone and texture, but it might also harm the skin if we use harsh abrasive exfoliators such as sugar, salt, or oatmeal-based scrub.
 AHA (Alpha Hydroxy acids) is a relatively gentle form of chemical exfoliation widely used in many skincare products such as face cleansers, toners, masks, and creams.
 It helps loosen dead skin cells and generate a new smooth skin cell; no scrubbing is required.
-AHAs include lactic acid, which comes from milk (lactose), Glycolic Acid derived from sugarcane, Malic Acid from apples, Citric Acid from citrus fruit Tartaric Acid derived from wine grapes.
+AHAs include lactic Acid from milk (lactose), Glycolic Acid derived from sugarcane, Malic Acid from apples, Citric Acid from citrus fruit Tartaric Acid derived from wine grapes.

-Because they're water-soluble, these products don't penetrate deep below the skin surface and are the least likely to irritate the skin, ideal for all skin types, and, even more, suitable for sensitive skin.
+Because they're water-soluble, these products don't penetrate deep below the skin surface and are the least likely to irritate the skin, ideal for all skin types and, even more, suitable for sensitive skin.
 Other potential skincare benefits of AHA include lightening dark spots and reducing the appearance of blackheads and acne.

-2. Beta Hydroxy Acid to clear acne and blemishes.
+2. Beta Hydroxy Acid

-Salicylic acid is the most common BHA in skincare (lesser-known cousins of skincare superstars Alpha-Hydroxy Acids).
+Salicylic Acid is the most common BHA in skincare (lesser-known cousins of skincare superstars Alpha-Hydroxy Acids).
 This is another form of chemical exfoliant.
 This oil-soluble product that penetrates pores deeply below the skin's surface ensures efficacy for oily skin types to clear pores, acne, and blackheads.
 BHA also fights bacteria on the skin's surface, has a naturally soothing effect, and has the benefit of reducing inflammation.
-Salicylic acid is best for those with congested pores or oily skin and is recognized by the Food and Drug Administration (FDA) as an acne-treatment ingredient.
+Salicylic Acid is best for those with congested pores or oily skin and is recognized by the Food and Drug Administration (FDA) as an acne-treatment ingredient.

-3. Collagen for youthful skin
+3. Collagen

 Unfortunately, collagen starts to deteriorate with age; genetics and lifestyle are critical in affecting how fast the degradation happens.
 Environmental factors such as sun damage, bad habits such as smoking, and poor diet all create free radical damage to collagen, one of the culprits of our skin's degeneration.